thejamesrhodes/Hyades-Flight-Computer/README.md

 ## MATLAB Gain Optimisation

-Heatmaps where each square is a n=400 montecarlo simulation at the corresponding proportional and integral gains plotted against some measure relevant to system performance (note gains are q normalised as follows: Kp = c/q  and  Ki = Kp*Ti, where q is dynamic pressure (Pa), c and Ti are the user configurable parameters.).
+Controller gains are parameterised using dynamic-pressure-normalised coefficients to maintain approximately constant closed-loop behaviour throughout ascent.
+A grid search evaluates each gain combination using 400 Monte Carlo simulations and scores them according to settling time, overshoot, actuator demand and stability margin. (note gains are q normalised as follows: Kp = c/q  and  Ki = Kp*Ti, where q is dynamic pressure (Pa), c and Ti are the user configurable parameters.).

 <p align="center">
 <img src="Simulation/Matlab Roll Tuning/Figures/Heatmap_Figure_5.png" width="300">